jakobnissen/jakobnissen.github.io/posts/latency.md

 LLVM is famously slow, so not being able to cache native code was a major restriction of precompilation.
 This changed with [PR 44527](https://github.com/JuliaLang/julia/pull/44527) and [PR 47184](https://github.com/JuliaLang/julia/pull/47184), such that in v1.9, the result of all steps of the compiler can be cached during precompilation.

-Hence, from version 1.9, all code can be cached, and theoretically, no code actually needs to be compiled by the user.
+Hence, from version 1.9, all code can be cached, and theoretically, no code actually needs to be compiled by the user (though in practice, users probably wants to define and compile some new methods themselves).
 The last major step in the long process of improving code caching was complete.

 ### Other latency efforts
-In 1.6, precompilation was parallelized.
+In 1.6, precompilation was parallelised.
 This only sped up package installation time (which I do not consider "latency" in this article), but in doing so incentivized developers to move more work to precompile time, so is worth mentioning.

 [PR 43852](https://github.com/JuliaLang/julia/pull/43852) and many follow-up PRs upgraded the compiler's reasoning about side effects from Julia 1.8 onwards, allowing the compiler to use the faster constant evaluation instead of constant folding/propagation.